yz93/LAVT-RIS/README.md

 * *--resume* is the path to the weights of a trained model.

 ## Results
-The complete test results of the released LAVT models are summarized as follows:
+1. The evaluation results (those reported in the paper) of LAVT trained with a cross-entropy loss and based on our original implementation are summarized as follows:

 |     Dataset     | P@0.5 | P@0.6 | P@0.7 | P@0.8 | P@0.9 | Overall IoU | Mean IoU |
 |:---------------:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----------:|:--------:|